The 7 Biggest Mistakes When Moving to Spain & Other Tips

 However, let me tell you that many Spanish people are careless about time.
 What I mean is that if you both agree to meet up at 7 pm, don’t be surprised if he/she turns up 10 or 15 minutes later.

-Lateness is very annoying, and the worst thing about it is that they’ll always find an excuse for why they were late – most times, the truth is that they were too laid back and started getting ready at the last minute.
+Lateness is very annoying, and the worst thing about it is that people will always find an excuse for why they were late—most of the time, the truth is that they were too laid-back and started getting ready at the last minute.

 In relation to being late, the bureaucracy in Spain is very slow, so you definitely want to sort out your paperwork as soon as possible.